 If a backup copy of that Yandex.Key data is found for the number you enter, Yandex will send a confirmation code to that number.
 As soon as you receive the code, enter it in the app.

 Make sure that the device name and the date and time when the backup copy was created match the backup copy you want to use.
 Then click Restore.

 Enter the password you entered when you created the backup copy.
 If you don't remember it, you can't unencrypt your backup copy, unfortunately.

 Yandex.Key will unencrypt your backup copy and let you know that your data was restored.

 How your exact local time is used when generating one-time passwords

 Yandex.Key takes into account the current time and time zone set on your device when it generates one-time passwords.
 When an internet connection is available, the app also requests the exact time from the server.
 If the device's time is set incorrectly, then the app will correct it.
 Please note that in some situations, even after the app makes a correction and the correct PIN code is entered, the one-time password will be incorrect.

-If you are sure that you entered your PIN code and password correctly, but were unable to sign in:
+If you're sure that you entered your PIN code and password correctly, but you can't log in:

 Make sure that you have the correct time and time zone set on your device.
 Then try logging in with a new one-time password.